I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltsetinformationfile.md

 ## -remarks
 <p>A minifilter driver calls <b>FltSetInformationFile</b> to set information for a given file.
 The file must currently be open. </p>

-<p>A file rename operation imposes the following restriction on the parameter values passed to <b>FltSetInformationFile</b>: As noted in the reference entry for <a href="https://msdn.microsoft.com/library/windows/hardware/ff540344">FILE_RENAME_INFORMATION</a>, a file or directory can only be renamed within a volume.
+<p>A file rename operation imposes the following restriction on the parameter values passed to <b>FltSetInformationFile</b>: As noted in the reference entry for <a href="..\ntifs\ns-ntifs--file-rename-information.md">FILE_RENAME_INFORMATION</a>, a file or directory can only be renamed within a volume.
 In other words, a rename operation cannot cause a file or directory to be moved to a different volume.
-Unlike <a href="https://msdn.microsoft.com/library/windows/hardware/ff567096">ZwSetInformationFile</a>, <b>FltSetInformationFile</b> does not validate the contents of the FILE_RENAME_INFORMATION structure.
+Unlike <a href="..\wdm\nf-wdm-zwsetinformationfile.md">ZwSetInformationFile</a>, <b>FltSetInformationFile</b> does not validate the contents of the FILE_RENAME_INFORMATION structure.
 Thus the caller of <b>FltSetInformationFile</b> is responsible for ensuring that the new name for the file or directory is on the same volume as the old name. </p>

-<p>Minifilter drivers must use <b>FltSetInformationFile</b> , not <a href="https://msdn.microsoft.com/library/windows/hardware/ff567096">ZwSetInformationFile</a>, to rename a file. </p>

-<p>A minifilter driver calls <b>FltSetInformationFile</b> to set information for a given file.
-The file must currently be open. </p>

-<p>A file rename operation imposes the following restriction on the parameter values passed to <b>FltSetInformationFile</b>: As noted in the reference entry for <a href="https://msdn.microsoft.com/library/windows/hardware/ff540344">FILE_RENAME_INFORMATION</a>, a file or directory can only be renamed within a volume.
-In other words, a rename operation cannot cause a file or directory to be moved to a different volume.
-Unlike <a href="https://msdn.microsoft.com/library/windows/hardware/ff567096">ZwSetInformationFile</a>, <b>FltSetInformationFile</b> does not validate the contents of the FILE_RENAME_INFORMATION structure.
-Thus the caller of <b>FltSetInformationFile</b> is responsible for ensuring that the new name for the file or directory is on the same volume as the old name. </p>

-<p>Minifilter drivers must use <b>FltSetInformationFile</b> , not <a href="https://msdn.microsoft.com/library/windows/hardware/ff567096">ZwSetInformationFile</a>, to rename a file. </p>
+<p>Minifilter drivers must use <b>FltSetInformationFile</b> , not <a href="..\wdm\nf-wdm-zwsetinformationfile.md">ZwSetInformationFile</a>, to rename a file. </p>

 ## -requirements
 <table>